Code-Institute-Submissions/globeconnections/README.md

 # 4) TESTING:

-- **The website usability tests were thoroughly conducted using the following parameters and resources:**
+- **The website responsiveness and broken-link tests were thoroughly conducted using the following parameters/resources:**

 (1) [RESPONSIVE-TEST-TOOL](http://responsivetesttool.com/ "testing the responsiveness of the website")